katari15045/library/README.txt

 To Do
 -----
+-> Handle the case where there's no internet
+-> Activity Titles
+-> Beware of SQLInjections, use prepared statements
 -> User should be able to keep a book on hold/checkout etc.
 -> Login with library credentials + Google Login
 -> preserve scroll position